exoad/gnsctf2021/README.md

 `D001A90000BDEA60F000C000E000` - coin value of 99 (wow)

-# Fake image
--pull and run the docker image

-Stuck On: ?

 # Quiet and falling
 -use your inspector and select the element representing the "..." and there should be an image source tag attached with a mp3 file